WCLB: Technical details

-The station uses a three-tower directional facility in Sheboygan Falls, near the interchange between Highways 23 and 32.
+The station has used a three-tower directional facility in Sheboygan Falls since its launch in the 1950s, located off Forest Avenue near the interchange between Highways 23 and 32.
 The station receives heavy interference due to the factors of cell phone traffic from towers nearby interfering with the signal, and the need to reduce the signal at night in order to protect WWJ of Detroit and Chicago's WNTD, also both at 950.
-Nighttime license power is eleven watts, thus it can barely be heard in its city of license without interference and why the FM translator is all but critical for the station's operation and existence.
+WCLB's after-dusk license power is eleven watts, thus it can barely be heard in its city of license without interference, and why the FM translator is all but critical for the station's operation and existence.
+Even with the translator though, its signal reach is half of the translators of WXER and WHBL, who are based on WHBL's three-tower array and transmit at twice the height of that of W297CK's leased tower on Sheboygan's south side.